cubee-cb/vr-utils/README.md

 - Disconnect OVR Toolkit integration (resets to expected default open overlays value to 255)

 Some prefabs or avatars may support connected without battery status - this is what the `connected with no battery` test is for.
 [Battery Prefab](https://cubee.booth.pm/items/6093346) and [Badge](https://cubee.booth.pm/items/6100939) support this.

-This is because the provider doesn't strictly need to send the battery parameter constantly, for example Wlx-Overlay-S only sends the battery every 10 seconds, while the open overlays are send every 0.1 seconds.
+This is because the provider doesn't strictly need to send the battery parameter constantly, for example Wlx-Overlay-S only sends the battery every 10 seconds, while the open overlays are sent every 0.1 seconds.

 Indicators may display a "connecting" animation when they receive a different, frequently-updated parameter until they receive a battery level to at least show the connection is working.

 My batteries use the following parameters internally: